karol11/cml/javascript/README.md

 - `rootObject` - Root object to be written to CML.
 - `typer`
   - If function, it is called for each structure.
 It receives object to be written and returns its type name.
-  - If string, it defines a field name storing type (this field itself gets excluded from serialization).
+  - If string, it defines a field name that will be used to acquire the type name (this field itself will be excluded from serialization).
 - `name_map`
   - If Map, it is used to resolve external names, and filled with new names.
   - If undefined, no names exported and imported.

-Returns string with CML encoded data.
+It returns the string with CML-encoded data.

 ## Examples
 cml/javascript/func_test_index.html